haraldsteinlechner/functionalProgramming/README.md

 This repository consolidates my functional programming materials since 2017.
-I used lot of the materials for teaching and several courses.
-This aim of this repository is to provide a centeral landing point for all the materials.
+I used them for workshops, teachings, hackatons and more.
+Please note that, most of the material is my personal work and i provide privately and not part of official lectures etc. If you are interested in consulting or professional courses tailored to your needs, please consoult me directly.
+Some of the material was worked out with co-workers and collegues, if there is credit missing, please tell me.
+Also, i'm open for PR's for fixes or improvements.

 Exercise sheets:
 - [FP on familiar terrain](./exercise-sheets/1/exercise.pdf)